Harry Daghlian: Criticality accident and death

 During an experiment on August 21, 1945, Daghlian was attempting to build a neutron reflector manually by stacking a set of 4.4 kg tungsten carbide bricks in an incremental fashion around a plutonium core.
 The purpose of the neutron reflector was to reduce the mass required for the plutonium core to attain criticality.
 He was moving the final brick over the assembly, but neutron counters alerted Daghlian to the fact that the addition of that brick would render the system supercritical.
 As he withdrew his hand, he inadvertently dropped the brick onto the center of the assembly.
 Since the assembly was nearly in the critical state, the accidental addition of that brick caused the reaction to go immediately into the prompt critical region of neutronic behavior.
 This resulted in a criticality accident.

 Daghlian reacted immediately after dropping the brick and attempted to knock the brick off the assembly without success.
 He was forced to disassemble part of the tungsten-carbide pile in order to halt the reaction.

 Daghlian was estimated to have received a dose of 510 rem (5.1 Sv) of neutron radiation, from a yield of 1016 fissions.
-Despite intensive medical care, he developed symptoms of severe radiation poisoning, and his sister and widowed mother were flown out to care for him.
+Despite intensive medical care, he developed symptoms of severe radiation poisoning, and his sister and mother were flown out to care for him.
 He fell into a coma and died 25 days after the accident.
 He was the first known fatality caused by a criticality accident.
 His body was returned to New London, where he was buried at Cedar Grove Cemetery.

 Legacy

 As a result of the incident, safety regulations for the project were scrutinized and revised.
 A special committee was established to review any similar experiments and recommend appropriate safety procedures.
 This change of procedures included needing a minimum of two people involved in such an experiment, using at least two instruments monitoring neutron intensities with audible alerts, and preparing a plan for operating methods and any contingencies that might occur during similar experiments.
-Additionally, discussions and designs for remote-controlled test devices were initiated, eventually leading to the creation of the Godiva device.

 These changes did not prevent another criticality accident from happening at Los Alamos the following year.
-Louis Slotin, a colleague of Daghlian's, was killed in 1946 while performing criticality tests on the same plutonium core.
+Louis Slotin, a colleague of Daghlian, was killed in 1946 while performing criticality tests on the same plutonium core.
 After these two incidents it became known as the "demon core", and all similar criticality experiments were halted until remote-controlled assembly devices were more fully developed and available.

 In 2000, the city of New London erected a memorial stone and flagpole in Calkins Park to honor Daghlian.
+His surname is misspelled "Daghiian" on the monument.
 The monument bears an inscription: "though not in uniform, he died in service to his country."